SkylineCommunications/dataminer-docs/develop/TOOLS/DIS/Tutorials/DisValidatorContribution.md

 ## About

-In this tutorial, you will explore collaborative software development and DevOps with a focus on adding new checks to the DIS (DataMiner Integration Studio) Validator and on CI/CD.
-You will learn how to navigate the Validator source code, add a new check, and create a pull request.
+In this tutorial, you will explore collaborative software development and DevOps with a focus on adding new checks to the validator (which is also incorporated in DataMiner Integration Studio (DIS)) and on CI/CD.
+You will learn how to navigate the validator source code, add a new check, and create a pull request.
 With a hands-on exercise using fake Validator source code, you will get to utilize GitHub to create a fork, a clone, and a pull request with your changes so that you will be ready to contribute to the actual Validator.

 The only difference between the tutorial and actual contributions lies in the fork used in step 2: